-The purpose of this review was to determine whether the facility complied with selected requirements for ADs for patients.^f
+The purpose of this review was to determine whether the facility complied with selected requirements for ADs for patients.f

 We reviewed relevant documents and conversed with key employees.
 Additionally, we reviewed the EHRs of 34 randomly selected patients who had an acute care admission July 1, 2014, through June 30, 2015.
 The table below shows the areas reviewed for this topic.
+The area marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.
-The facility generally met requirements.
-We made no recommendations.

-NM Areas Reviewed Findings Recommendations

-The facility had an AD policy that addressed:

-AD notification, screening, and

-discussions

-Proper use of AD note titles

-Employees screened inpatients to determine

-whether they had ADs and used appropriate

-note titles to document screening.

-When patients provided copies of their

-current ADs, employees had scanned them

-into the EHR.
+NM Areas Reviewed Findings Recommendations The facility had an AD policy that addressed:AD notification, screening, and discussions Proper use of AD note titles Employees screened inpatients to determine whether they had ADs and used appropriate note titles to document screening.
+When patients provided copies of their current ADs, employees had scanned them into the EHR.
 Employees correctly posted patients' AD status.

-Employees asked inpatients if they would

-like to discuss creating, changing, and/or

-revoking ADs.

-When inpatients requested a discussion,

-employees documented the discussion

-and used the required AD note titles.

-The facility met any additional elements

-required by VHA or local policy.
+X Employees asked inpatients if they would like to discuss creating, changing, and/or revoking ADs.
+Eleven of the 32 applicable EHRs (34 percent) did not contain documentation that employees asked inpatients whether they wished to discuss creating, changing, and/or revoking their ADs.
+4. We recommended that employees ask inpatients whether they would like to discuss creating, changing, and/or revoking advance directives and that facility manager's monitor compliance.
+The facility met any additional elements required by VHA or local policy.